 12 Customer Dos & Don’ts

-DON’T badmouth the competition.
-Only people who are insecure try to build themselves up at the expense of others.
+2) DON’T badmouth the competition.
+Only people who see their own weakness try to build themselves up at the expense of others.
 Show your competitors the same respect you’d want if the positions were reversed.
 Instead, work on bettering yourself and your business.

 3) DO focus on individuals, not companies.
 You may be selling to an organization, but you’re doing it through an individual.
-Remember: ABC Inc. is not going to buy your offering; but Joe might.
+Remember: ABC Company is not going to buy your offering but Amanda might.

-DON’T give a sales pitch.
+4) DON’T give a sales pitch.
 Pitches are a great way to shut people down and give the wrong impression that you are trying to hustle someone.
 Even when speaking to a group, make the interchange a conversation, not a lecture.

 cover photo courtesy of: endolith

 Do you have a strong strategy for retaining customers?